southsound-dev/PHP-registration-and-login-form-for-MySQL-with-CSS-and-JS-Animations/README.md

-# PHP registration and login form with CSS and JS Animations
+# PHP registration and login form for MySQL with CSS and JS Animations
 It is a registration and login form with a double slider animation made in CSS and JS.
 It works with a mysql Db
 I have added the .sql file with the created tables.